 A few minutes later I was carrying a meowing cardboard box in the bus, on my way home.
 I was excited, and for once my thoughts were on something positive.
 That was the beginning of my recovery from my first depressive period.
 Having a cat at home brought stability, routine, positive challenges, and companionship that I desperately needed.
 It brought me so much joy to watch him grow from a tiny little kitten into a fully-grown, friendly and handsome cat.
 He still has those same big, round eyes. 😻

 When he was about a year old, I decided to get another cat.
-At this point I was feeling much better, and got my life back in some kind of working order.
-I thought it would be lovely to have two cats in the household, and they could keep each other company while I am at work.
+At this point, I was feeling much better and got my life back in some kind of working order.
+I thought it would be lovely to have two cats in the household and they could keep each other company while I’m at work.

-Fast forward a few years and I have two cats living with me now, big, happy, active boys.
-They try my patience a lot, and during tough times two cats are not easy to manage!
+Fast forward a few years and I have two cats living with me now, big, happy, active boys!
+They try my patience a lot, and during tough times two cats are not easy to manage.
 However, I would be totally lost without them, my flat empty and silent.
 They are always here.
-The best thing is, when I come home from work, I can see them both through the glass pane of my door, running like mad to get downstairs to greet me even before I’ve walked in, tails pointing up and eager to get a fuss and food that they rise to stand on their hind legs sometimes, holding on to my legs with their front paws.
+The best thing is, when I come home from work, I can see them both through the glass pane of my door, running like mad to get downstairs to greet me even before I’ve walked in.
+Their tails point up and they are so eager to get a fuss and food that they rise to stand on their hind legs sometimes, holding on to my legs with their front paws.

 They sleep next to me in bed, purring, curled up against my back or my legs, often through the whole night.